PSY222/PSY222/README.md

 <hr>

 #### 🎯 I'm working on
-- Diving into resesarch in Single view 3D reconstruction
+- Diving into resesarch about NeRF
-- Research about GAN, image segmentation and Face anonymization
+- Interested in GAN, image segmentation and Face anonymization
-- Learning C++ to make PR to opensources
+-
 <hr>

 #### 🖐 Connect with me